ci-compass/cicf/week01-commandline/README.md

 **Conditional Statements** There is an if/then/else statement.

-	if [ -a x-1 ]; then
+	if [ -e x-1 ]; then
 		echo "File x-1 exists"
 	fi

-The `if` statement is really just checking the exit status of the commands, and there is a command named `[`, also known as `test`.
-This also works and does the same thing
+The `if` statement is really just checking the exit status of the commands, and the bracket `[` is actually a command!
+The `[` command is also known as `test`.
+The following is equivalent to the above:

-	if test -a x-1; then
+	if test -e x-1; then
 		echo "File x-1 exists"
 	fi